AnthonyRansom/stocks-analysis/README.md

 	Next j
 ```

-The refactored code only loos through the dataset once and runs an analysis of the data in each row removing the need to loop through the dataset again.
+The refactored code only loops through the dataset once and runs an analysis of the data in each row removing the need to loop through the dataset again.

 The refactored code looks like the below:
 note: the below is a high level code description, to view the whole code sample with code comments refer to the following - [refactored for loop](/Resources/VBA_Challenge_Refactored_forloop.PNG)